ArkinSolomon/xpkg-docs/docs/registry-api/routes/packages/README.md

           - Type: `string`
           - Required: **Yes**
           - Description: The version selection string of the X-Plane versions that this package is compatible with.
+        - platforms
+          - Type: `Object`
+          - Required: **Yes**
+          - Description: The platforms or operating systems that this version of the package supports.
+            - macOS
+              - Type: `boolean`
+              - Required: **Yes**
+              - Description: True if MacOS is supported by this package version.
+            - windows
+              - Type: `boolean`
+              - Required: **Yes**
+              - Description: True if Windows is supported by this package version.
+            - linux
+              - Type: `boolean`
+              - Required: **Yes**
+              - Description: True if Linux is supported by this package version.

 Sample response: